swapnil-dhawad/Harness-POC/README.md

 ![image](https://user-images.githubusercontent.com/56785623/235188153-74a597a2-928a-45d3-9ef6-60d3772090ca.png)

-3. Values.yml is further reffered in Harness pipeline to deploy the artifact in the given name-space.
+3. Values.yml is further referred in Harness pipeline to deploy the artifact in the given name-space.

 ![image](https://user-images.githubusercontent.com/56785623/235188636-90647adf-c9cf-4696-a67b-331cce2398a8.png)